tywalch/electrodb/README.md

 #### Partition Key Composite Attributes
 All queries require (*at minimum*) the **Composite Attributes** included in its defined **Partition Key**. **Composite Attributes** you define on the **Sort Key** can be partially supplied, but must be supplied in the order they are defined.

 > *Important: Composite Attributes must be supplied in the order they are composed when invoking the **Access Pattern***.
-This is because your your composite attributes from a concatinated string, and if supplied out of order, will not resolve to a complete string.
+This is because composite attributes are used to form a concatenated key string, and if attributes supplied out of order, it is not possible to fill the gaps in that concatenation.

 ```javascript
 const MallStore = new Entity({